TeamCOMPAS/COMPAS/docs/getting_started.md

 * For macOS: We recommend installing python and its libraries using MacPorts.
 You can follow the instructions on https://astrofrog.github.io/macports-python/
 * For Linux, install `python3` using your package manager (e.g. in Ubuntu, run `sudo apt-get install python3`).
 We recommend installing the required python libraries using the package installer pip.
 E.g. To install numpy, run `pip install numpy`.

-You will also need the h5py package for python for reading hdf5 files; this can be accomplished with

-    pip install h5py

 ## 2. Evolving your first binary
 To start using COMPAS, you will need the python script `pythonSubmitDemo.py`, which specifies all the program options (physics assumptions, output types) and runs COMPAS in the terminal.
 Although the primary functionality of COMPAS is to evolve a whole population of binary stars rapidly, for now, let's focus on evolving a single stellar system and examining the detailed output.